model-checking/verify-rust-std/doc/src/tools/kani.md

 ## Using Kani to verify the Rust Standard Library

-Here is a short tutorial to get started with using Kani to verify some proofs that you write for the standard library.
+Here is a short tutorial of how to use Kani to verify proofs for the standard library.

 ### Step 1 - Add some proofs to your copy of the model-checking std